AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. image:: call-stack.jpg

-The call stack window gives a list of frames corresponding to the current execution stack for the current thread/task.
+The call stack window lists the frames corresponding to the current execution stack for the current thread/task.

-The bottom frame corresponds to the outermost frame where the thread is currently stopped.
-This frame corresponds to the first function executed by the current thread (e.g main if the main thread is in C).
-You can click on any frame to switch to the caller's context, this will update the display in the source window.
+The bottom frame corresponds to the outermost frame (where the thread is currently stopped).
+This frame corresponds to the first function executed by the current thread (e.g `main` if the main thread is in C).
+You can click on any frame to switch to that caller's context; this will update the display in the source window.
 See also the up and down buttons in the tool bar to go up and down one frame in the call stack.

 The contextual menu (right mouse button) allows you to choose which information you want to display in the call stack window (via check buttons):

 * :menuselection:`Frame number`: the debugger frame number (usually starts at 0 or 1)
-* :menuselection:`Program Counter`: the low level address corresponding to the function's entry point.
+* :menuselection:`Program Counter`: the machine address corresponding to the function's entry point.
-* :menuselection:`Subprogram Name`: the name of the subprogram in a given frame
+* :menuselection:`Subprogram Name`: the name of the subprogram
 * :menuselection:`Parameters`: the parameters of the subprogram
 * :menuselection:`File Location`: the filename and line number information.